Helping a family with experiences of Domestic Violence

 Three months ago Sue, mother to three children, made a self-referral to me at GROW Counselling and Therapy.
 Sue had been recommended to me by a friend following profound experiences of domestic violence.
 Like many impacted by DV, the family had been experiencing symptoms of posttraumatic stress (e.g. repeated disturbing memories; reliving the trauma; heightened emotional reactivity, hypervigilance).
 Whilst relatively safe, the legacy of living for years in a state of anxiety, alert, control and fear remained.

-Two sessions of Radical Exposure Tapping (RET), a brief and effective form of exposure therapy helped Sue to more meaningfully process the trauma, gain new perspectives and reduce her severe symptoms of PTSD.
+Two individual sessions with Sue, helped her to more meaningfully process the trauma, gain new perspectives and reduce her severe symptoms of PTSD.
 Rather than avoid the trauma Sue could now recall the violence without becoming emotionally flooded – equipping her with greater capacity to help the children with their trauma and confidence to commence family therapy.

 Family therapy sessions helped create a safe and containing space for:

 - Family members to re-discover family strengths, abilities, interests and values which helped restore self-esteem, confidence, resilience, positive energy, a sense of agency, hope and pride back into the family.